-Ultimately the course will help you to acquire the skills to fulfil roles such as computer graphics and animation artistic director (AD) and animator, visual effects artist, and visual effects supervisor in the fields of the computer animation, visual effects and computer games industries.
+Ultimately the course will help you to acquire the skills to fulfil roles such as computer graphics and animation artistic director (AD), visual effects artist, and visual effects supervisor, in the fields of the computer animation, visual effects and computer games industries.

 Find out more by watching a webinar about the course.